 \label{opinion}

-In Figure~\ref{fig00}, both Tony and Jane holded overall positive opinion about the movie ``Frozen'', but maybe they liked the movie for different reasons.
+In Figure~\ref{fig00}, both Tony and Jane held an overall positive opinion about the movie ``Frozen'', but maybe they liked the movie for different reasons.
 Jane mainly liked the romantic story of this movie but was a little disappointed about its animation picture, while Tony liked this movie because he was mostly convinced by its animation technology although he disliked the prince and princess genre.
 If we represent their opinions with a simple binary polarity, without differentiating their opinions on different aspects, the subjectivity model may not satisfy the information discovery needs of different users.
 Therefore, it is better to describe opinion for a topic as a probability distribution over the sentiment space.
 Furthermore, a more fine-grained sentiment space is preferred if we want to distinguish subjectivities of users more precisely.

 Researches on sentiment analysis of social media have provided many effective state-of-the-art techniques and tools\cite{thelwall2010sentiment,hu2013unsupervised}, with which sentiment of a tweet $ t $ can be identified as $ s_t $.
 The opinion distribution $ O_k $ toward a topic $ k $ is: